 Check out the Ultra Trail Du Mont Blanc website and the 'Runners Section' for further advice on:

 Your luggage will be moved each day by a taxi driver.
-Please restrict yourself to one bag of approximately 15kg (33lbs) per person.
+The legal maximum weight limit is 15kg (33lbs) per person.
+If your luggage exceeds this limit it will not be collected.
+You can take only ONE luggage bag on the trip.
 Not all hotels have 'lifts' and you must be able to carry your luggage upstairs.
-There may be a charge imposed by the taxi company if you have more than 1 bag, and we would ask you to cover this.

 **Supplementary snacks if you follow a gluten free or coeliac diet**